marsh-circle/civicrm-training-guide/docs/sessions/duplicates.md

 ##Aim

-By the end of this session, you should understand how to reduce and manage duplicate contacts
+By the end of this session, you should understand how to reduce and manage duplicate contacts.

 ---
 ##Objectives